MileHacker Logo

 Driving Requirements

-• You are required to possess an International Driving Permit (IDP) based on the 1949 Geneva Convention.
+• You need to have an International Driving Permit (IDP) based on the 1949 Geneva Convention.

 • Your home country's driver's license alone is not sufficient.